source-academy/general/backend/shared.md

 environment variable `CONFIG` to override this.

 Copy the [example configuration](https://github.com/source-academy/cadet/blob/master/config/cadet.exs.example) to `/etc/cadet.exs` (or some other location, if you are overriding the default), and edit the values.
+If you are following the Terraform deployment, you will upload the file to your configuration bucket instead.

 In particular, you should edit the CORS allowed origins (`cors_endpoints`), the database credentials, as well as all the AWS resource names and ARNs to match those you have created, if any.
 Also set up the authentication configuration; you may wish to check out the [authentication guide](../auth/index.md).

+If you are following the Terraform deployment, you can search and replace `<unique-identifier>` in the example configuration which should give you the correct name for all the AWS resources.

 Once done, return to the guide you came from.